Prospective students should use website below to obtain specific admissions requirements on how to apply to Graduate School:

 The thesis committee consists of a minimum of three full-time faculty members, including one from outside the Department of Sociology.
 This committee will be responsible for guiding the research process, evaluating the final draft of the thesis, presiding over the oral defenses of the thesis proposal and the completed manuscript, and approving the journal article for submission for publication.
-In addition to meeting general M.A. degree requirements, before being admitted to candidacy for the M.A. degree, a student in the Ph.D. program in Medical Sociology must have completed the master's level core courses in theory ( SOC 720) and the core methods courses (including SOC 601 or SOC 705 and SOC 711), completed two of the five courses in the medical sociology core, and made a successful oral defense of the thesis proposal.
+In addition to meeting general M.A. degree requirements, before being admitted to candidacy for the M.A. degree, a student in the Ph.D. program in Medical Sociology must have completed the master's level core course in theory ( SOC 722) and the core methods courses (including SOC 601 or SOC 703 and SOC 704 and SOC 705 or SOC 711), completed two of the five courses in the medical sociology core, and made a successful oral defense of the thesis proposal.

 For those students entering with a master's degree, the graduate director will review the student's transcript, evaluate course transfers (if any), and devise a course plan.
 This student's doctoral advisory comittee also will handle the student's admission to candidacy and the requirement of submitting a journal article for review.
 The student with the master's degree will not be required to make oral defenses of his/her thesis work from another institution.

 All doctoral students who enter the program in Fall 2010 or later must take a comprehensive examination no later than the third week of the fourth fall after being admitted to the Ph.D. program.